braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/treasure_data/treasure_data_webhooks.md

 page_type: partner
 hidden: false
 ---

-To set up Treasure Data webhooks to ingest Braze events into Treasure Data, visit [Treasure Data Document Page][1]
+Treasure Data users can ingest data through the public REST API.
+You can use Treasure Data to create custom webhooks into your data.
+To learn more, visit [Treasure Data Document Page][1]

 [1]: https://docs.treasuredata.com/display/public/PD/Postback+API